dalonsoa/SRUK_Research_Computing_Workshop/README.md

 ## Installing the dependencies

+Most pieces of software have dependencies: packages and libraries they need to run.
+In our case, we need to install Jupyter Lab, which is the interface we will use, and also numpy, matplotlib, scipy and pandas, the whole point of this workshop!

+But, first, get this repository itself into your computer:

-- Download this repository by clicking in the green button in the top right and unzip somewhere you know, eg. in your Documents folder.
+- Download this repository by clicking in the green button in the top right (or [here](https://github.com/dalonsoa/SRUK_Research_Computing_Workshop/archive/master.zip)) and unzip it somewhere you know, eg. in your Documents folder.
 If you are a `git` user, navigate to the Documents folder in the shell and clone it with:

 ```bash
 git clone https://github.com/dalonsoa/SRUK_Research_Computing_Workshop.git
 ```

 - Now you should have all the files of the workshop in the folder `Documents/SRUK_Research_Computing_Workshop`.
 Enter into that folder in the shell with `cd SRUK_Research_Computing_Workshop`.
-- This workshop will use several python packages - among others, Numpy, Pandas, Matplotlib, etc. which are indeed the whole point of the workshop.
-You can find this dependencies in the `requirements.txt` file.
+- You can find this dependencies needed for this workshop in the `requirements.txt` file.
 To install these dependencies just run in the shell:

 ```bash
 python -m pip install -r requirements.txt
 ```

-There will be a lot of text printed indicating that the dependencies - those in the requirements.txt file and many others that are required by these pacakges - are being downloaded and installed.
+There will be a lot of text printed indicating that the dependencies - those in the requirements.txt file and many others that are required by these pacakges themselves - are being downloaded and installed.
 Hopefully, there will be no errors.

 ## Checking that everything works

-To check that everything has been installed properly, the best thing is for you to try to launch a Jupter Lab session.
+To check that everything has been installed properly, the simplest thing is for you to try to launch a Jupter Lab session.
 For that, without leaving the repository folder, run:

 ```bash
 python -m jupyter lab
 ```

-A new tab should open in the web browser showing the Jupuyter Lab interface.
-If that is the case, congratulations!!
-You have succesfully installed all the requirements of this Workshop and have completed Lesson 0.
+A new tab should open in the web browser showing the Jupyter Lab interface.
+If that is the case, congratulations: You have succesfully installed all the requirements of this Workshop and have completed Lesson 0.
 Believe it or not, doing this has made you much wiser and proficient in Python.

 In the final section of this document, we will just mention a couple of things on using Jupyter Notebooks.